JSQLParser/JSqlParser/README.md

 Also I would like to know about needed examples or documentation stuff.

-## Extensions in the latest SNAPSHOT version 1.1
+## Extensions in the latest SNAPSHOT version 1.2

-* support for **UPSERT** syntax
-* absolute token positions in addition to column/line
-* common normal form transformer for expressions (https://en.wikipedia.org/wiki/Conjunctive_normal_form)
-* checkstyle integration to force first souce code conventions
-  * checkstyle is activated by default, it can be deactivated by an environment property **skipCheckSources**
-  * pull requests should follow this style settings

 ## Extensions of JSqlParser releases